Susan-Sojourna Collier: Biography

 As a playwright, Collier has authored four plays produced throughout the east coast and she is the recipient of Playwrights Horizon Theatre's Black Ink Reading Festival, winner of the New York's New Professional Theatre's Writing Festival and Walt Disney Television Writing Fellowship.
-Her latest musical, Allegory On 125th Street, [music by Grammy nominee Terence Dudley] is being workshopped in Atlanta and New York City.
+Her latest musical, Allegory On 125th Street, with music by Grammy nominee Terence Dudley, is being workshopped in Atlanta and New York City.

-Crossing over to producing documentary films, Collier's first project, was funded by the Robin Hood Foundation & Brooklyn District Attorney.
+Crossing over to producing documentary films, Collier's first project, Charge It to the Game: The Effects of Gun Violence in Brooklyn, was funded by the Robin Hood Foundation & Brooklyn District Attorney.
 This documentary received the Honored Feature at the NY Metropolitan Film Festival & Best Doc at NYC Downtown Feature Festival.
 This documentary is the center of monthly Community Hall Meetings in Brooklyn to spark conversations regarding solutions to the violence issues.
-Currently, she is finishing, Through My Lens: A Study of Bullying in the African American Community, a documentary partnership with Tommy Ford and President Obama's My Brother's Keeper Mentor Initiative.
+Currently, she is finishing Through My Lens: A Study of Bullying in the African American Community, a documentary partnership with Tommy Ford and President Obama's My Brother's Keeper Mentor Initiative.

 Collier producing credit includes a series of media projects for NBC/Bravo Diversity on the Set campaign – filmed in various US cities.
 This garnered her a Gold Aurora Award.
 She's a freelance producer for Al Roker Entertainment, Johwarah Productions (LA), MTV and several other production companies – developing, producing & pitching new TV shows and documentaries.

 Serving as a mentor for aspiring writers, Collier is an educator and motivational speaker focusing on building self-esteem through writing.
 Most recently, she was the Creative Writing & Film Production Professor at Abu Dhabi Women's College.
-She edited the college's first book of poetry – Insights into Emirati Life and curated '80 Seconds' a multimedia art project.
+She edited the college's first book of poetry – Insights into Emirati Life – and curated "80 Seconds", a multimedia art project.
 She has taught film and writing courses at Gibbs School & School of Visual Art.
 In addition, she serves on the Professional Advisory Committee for the Art Institute – NYC, active board member for Manna House School- East Harlem (creative arts center for the youths) and a writing mentor for Girls Write Now, NYC (creative writing program for at-risk girls).
 She developed the creative writing workshop Messages to My Younger Brother/ Messages to My Younger Sister focusing on legacy narrative writing as a rehabilitation method.
 This workshop was implemented at Rikers Island Correctional Facility, Youth and Congregations in Partnership (Brooklyn) & Girls Re-Entry Assistance Support Program.